PEROSH recommendations for procedures to measure occupational physical activity and workload

-Physical demands at the workplace are generally acknowledged to be a main risk factor for musculoskeletal disorders and associated with a number work-related issues (sickness absence and early exit from labor market) imposing an enormous burden on the individual and the society.
+Physical demands at the workplace are generally acknowledged to be the main risk factor for musculoskeletal disorders and associated with a number work-related issues (sickness absence and an early exit from the labour market) imposing an enormous burden on the individual and the society.

 Several research institutes in PEROSH have already developed and are using different technical measures of physical work demands.
 However, knowledge exchange and coordination of development, validation, protocols and experience in using the different methods between the research institutes are lacking.
-This PEROSH work group is working on unleashing this potential, generating a common framework for technical measures of physical work demands and physical activity.
+This PEROSH workgroup is working on unleashing this potential, generating a common framework for technical measures of physical work demands and physical activity.
 The milestones of the project will follow the previously described objectives in the study.